blossomingiris/MERN_E-commerce-website/README.md

 - to access the admin dashboard, log in as admin with your login details:<br/>
 login: admin@admin.com
 password: admin@admin.com
-- you have access to the pages: user list, products, orders and order details
+- you have access to the pages: user list, edit user profile, products, orders and order details
 - you can remove the user from the user page
 - you can edit user profile page: change first name, last name, email, also give or remove admin role
 - on the order details page, you can update the delivery status of the order with current date, which is automatically displayed on the user's order details page